TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 end
 ~~~

-While this may feel like a very small, inconsequential change.
-Small changes
+This may feel like a very small, inconsequential change, but small changes
 like these help make your code cleaner and your intent clearer.

 ### Refactoring Clean Zip Codes